What's new in April on Prime Video, CTV Comedy, and more.

-- Corus, owner of channels like Global, Showcase, and W, has deals with Comcast covering "marquee" Peacock original series like Brave New World and Saved by the Bell, as well as many of its imported series like the British comedy Intelligence.
+- Corus, owner of channels like Global, Showcase, and W, has deals with Comcast covering "marquee" Peacock original series like Brave New World, Saved by the Bell, and Rutherford Falls, as well as many of its imported series like the British comedy Intelligence.

 - If you're a cord-cutter without access to Corus' channels through a cable (or similar) package, you'll need to subscribe to Corus' StackTV package for Prime Video, or VMedia's RiverTV, to access this programming.